shathalshehri/Human-Robot-Controller/README.md

 ˚ ༘♡ ⋆｡˚˚ ༘♡ ⋆｡˚˚ ༘♡ ⋆｡˚

 **About This Repository:**
-This repository showcases my projects and assignments completed during the web development and NLP track of my training program at Smart Methods Company.
+This repository showcases my tasks completed during the software development track of my training program at Smart Methods Company.

 ---
 # 🤖 Robot Movement Control Interface